gjcooper/VAULT/SCRATCH.md

 _Notes placed here should be cleaned out regularly into the appropriate places, or actioned upon and removed_

-# cpm

-Luca was the person who I talked to

 # Next steps in my career

 What do I want to do if this job with Joe doesn't work out.